 - Improved Joint Health: Bodyweight exercises are generally low-impact and put minimal stress on your joints compared to heavy weightlifting or high-impact activities.
 This reduces the risk of joint injuries while still providing effective strength and endurance training.

 - Core Strengthening: Bodyweight exercises often engage the core muscles, including the abdominals, obliques, and lower back.
-Movements like planks, mountain climbers, and leg raises help to develop a strong core, which is essential for stability, balance, and overall functional fitness.
+Movements like planks, mountain climbers, and leg raises help develop a strong core, which is essential for stability, balance, and overall functional fitness.